-The unique concept rang true to the community-building goals of the organization, which works tirelessly to ensure that no one facing breast cancer feels uninformed or alone.
-With everyone doing yoga simultaneously—listening and breathing, at times linking arms or supporting each other in a pose—their hearts would be turned toward each other, rather than a finish line.
+The unique concept rang true to the community-building goals of LBBC, which works tirelessly to ensure that no one facing breast cancer feels uninformed or alone.
+By engaging in a yoga class, rather than a walk or run, everyone would be moving together—listening and breathing, at times linking arms or supporting each other in a pose.
+Their hearts would be turned toward each other rather than a finish line.
 Participants would experience a special transcendent unity, distinguishing what would become Living Beyond Breast Cancer’s Reach & Raise in the realm of charity events.
-Moreover, by creating a pathway to trying yoga, the event would introduce people affected by breast cancer to an excellent wellness strategy, whose benefits to mental and physical well-being have been documented in research studies.
+Moreover, by creating a unique opportunity to experience yoga for the first time, the event would introduce people affected by breast cancer to an excellent wellness strategy, with documented benefits to mental and physical well-being.

 LBBC’s Reach & Raise has expanded to Denver, Ft.
-Myers, Florida, Kansas City and Washington D.C.—and there are more cities on the horizon.
+Myers, Florida, Kansas City, Memphis and Washington D.C.—and there are more cities on the horizon.

 Thus far, tens of thousands have participated in Reach & Raise, raising close to $2.5 million to support LBBC and in the process building communities of support for individuals impacted by breast cancer.
 It is our hope that all Reach & Raise participants will create their own meaningful stories.